Cherreads

 The cramped, sideways corridor of the fallen skyscraper ended abruptly.
-The floor sheared off, the fossilized walls pulling back to reveal a subterranean hollow.
+The floor sheared off, pulling the fossilized walls back to reveal a subterranean hollow.

+The ravine the building had bridged hadn't just widened.
+It had grown.
+Jagged, pale crystal formations jutted from the bedrock, catching the light of bioluminescent fauna that had lived in the dark for a hundred thousand years.
 A pool of water dominated the center of the cavern.
 It was unnaturally still and pitch-black, mirroring the glowing crystals and the drifting, spore-like lights floating on the damp air.
 The moss under their boots pulsed faintly with every footstep, fading to dark a moment later.

 Nothing down here felt aggressive.
 It felt ancient, isolated, and entirely indifferent to them.